Our Mission

 Maternal Mortality

 The current U.S. maternal mortality ratio, or rate, of 17.4 per 100,000 pregnancies represented approximately 660 maternal deaths in 2018.
 Among industrialized countries, America ranks last overall.
-While the maternal death ratio for Black women (37.1 per 100,000 pregnancies) is 2.5 times that of white women and three times that of Hispanic women.
+The maternal death ratio for Black women (37.1 per 100,000 pregnancies) is 2.5 times that of white women and three times that of Hispanic women.
 More than half of recorded maternal death occurs after the day of birth.

 A Black mother with a college education is at 60% greater risk for maternal death than a white or Hispanic woman with less than a high school education.